-I’ve been flying regularly for almost twenty years now, yet until last year I’d never had access to an airport lounge.
+I’ve been flying regularly for over twenty years now, yet until recently I’d never had access to an airport lounge.
 I never had enough points to fly business class, and don’t have enough loyalty to any particular airline to get status.

-My year’s subscription is up next month, so now seemed to good time to reflect on my experience with the program, and how well (or otherwise) it’s worked.
+My year’s subscription is up next month, so now seemed a good time to reflect on my experience with the program, and how well (or otherwise) it’s worked.

 What Is the Priority Pass, Anyway?